openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_event_cntrl.rst

   - The events are popped from the queue when the arbiter grants the event for processing
   - Each queue can hold up to 4 events before overflow occurs
   - The queue reports errors when it overflows resulting in missed events
-  - The REG_ERR* registrers are used to report the overflow errors
+  - The ERR_* registrers are used to report the overflow errors

 Event arbiter
 ~~~~~~~~~~~~~